 Chicken Gnocchi Soup is the ultimate cold-weather comfort food!
 Tender carrots, soft pillowy gnocchi, seasoned chicken are all wrapped up in the most creamy, delicious base.
 Make it in the crock pot or on the stove top for an easy dinner everyone is sure to love.

 This recipe was originally published in October of 2017, but I just updated it to include extra tips and updated photos.
 The recipe has remained the same!

 In the fall (and winter) I live off of soup and soup alone.
 Well not exactly.
 Throw in a healthy sprinkling of bread, roast veggies, and Halloween candy – but you get the point.
 I love me some soup.

 Add some gnocchi to a pot of creamy soup and you’ve got the most wonderful combination.
 This recipe is super easy and requires simple ingredients – onions, celery, carrots, broth.
-And gnocchi.
-If gnocchi isn’t a staple in your pantry what are you even doing?
-Don’t worry – this recipe will convince you that gnocchi belongs in your pantry.
+And, of course, gnocchi.
+If gnocchi isn’t a staple in your pantry what have you even been doing?
+Don’t worry – this recipe will convince you that gnocchi deserves a permanent place in your pantry.

-You can also store any extra into individual-serving size freezer containers.
-I did this A LOT in college when I was cooking for just one person.
+You can also store extras in individual-serving freezer containers.
+I did this often in college when I was cooking for just one person.
 I still made full-size recipes and always froze some for later.
 Your future self will thank you.